rachelannhodson/Machine_Learning_Trading_Bot/README.md

 # Machine_Learning_Trading_Bot (README.md)

 This is a Jupyter Lab notebook file.
-This `.ipynb` file utilizes Python to read a `.csv` file and then uses deep neural network learning, through tensorflow and keras, to run machine learning models.
+This `.ipynb` file utilizes Python to read a `.csv` file and then uses a machine learning algorithm, through scikit-learn, to .
 These models attempt to get as close to 1.0 accuracy in predicting future outcomes.
 A data analyst could use these models to test specific target data in an attempt to determine future outcomes and thereby to create company policies in order to promote desirable outcomes.
 A data analyst would have to use these models and make lots of trial-and-error type changes to the code in order to get as close to 1.0 accuracy as their company is comfortable with.

 ---